 Give them time

-Remember that you’ve probably had a lot of time to come to terms with the fact that you’re LGBTI+.
-However, this might be the first this person has ever heard about it.
-It may even be the first time they’ve met an LGBTI+ person at all.
-Be patient, and hopefully they will come around to it.
+You have probably had a lot of time to come to terms with the fact that you’re LGBTI+, but this news to someone else may be a surprise.
+People can grow up with different social experiences and this may even be the first time the person you have told has met an LGBTI+ person.
+Being patient can give the person time to think and reflect on the news and come to terms with what is really means.
+With time and support hopefully they will come around to it.

 Suggest LGBTI+ positive resources

 The internet is full of great resources and advice to parents and friends of LGBTI+ people.
 The reason that your parent or mate is struggling to accept you as LGBTI+ may be that they simply don’t know enough about LGBTI+ people.
 Encourage them to do some research.

 Although it may take some time for certain people to get used to you being LGBTI+, that doesn’t mean they have any right to hurt you.
 If the person seems to be incapable of having a conversation without making hurtful remarks about your sexual or gender identity, respectfully tell them you find their behaviour hurtful, and ask them to stop.
 If they won’t stop, tell them you won’t be able to talk to them until their behaviour improves.

 It can be hugely upsetting to have someone reject you because of your sexual or gender identity.
 You might feel furious and want to shout at this person.
 This will only make matters worse though.
 If you want to hang onto the relationship, try to calmly explain that no matter what they say, they cannot change the fact that you’re LGBTI+, and that they will need to learn to accept and embrace you.